$\mathcal{N}=2$ Super-Teichm\"uller Theory: Spin structures and fatgraph connections

 For a Lie (super) group $G$, the following statement is true (see e.g., \cite{Dar}).

 \begin{Prop} The moduli space of flat $G$-connections on $F$ is isomorphic to the space of equivalence classes of $G$-graph connections on $\t$. \end{Prop}

-The case which will be exploited fully in the next section is when $G=\R_+$, i.e., the set of all even numbers in $S$ (underlying the Grassmann algebra over $\mathbb{R}$) with positive bodies.
+The case which will be exploited fully in the next section is when $G=\R_+$, i.e., the set of all even elements in $S$ (underlying the Grassmann algebra over $\mathbb{R}$) with positive bodies.

-Since the product of $h_e$ around each cycle gives the monodromies defining the flat connection, the Proposition implies that one can always rescale $h_e$ around vertices in such a way such that if $a,b,e$ are three edges oriented towards a vertex $v$, we have $h_a h_b h_e=1$, and this uniquely defines the set of equivalence classes of graph connections on $\t$.
+Since the product of $h_e$ around each cycle gives the monodromies defining the flat connection, the proposition implies that one can always rescale $h_e$ around vertices in such a way such that if $a,b,e$ are three edges oriented towards a vertex $v$, we have $h_a h_b h_e=1$, and this uniquely defines the set of equivalence classes of graph connections on $\t$.
 In particular for $F_g^s$ it is known that the moduli space of flat $G$-connections has dimension $(2g+s-1)\dim(G)$.